 Change of Control: on a change of control, all unvested awards vest on the date of change of control.
-Change of control provisions in the Chief Innovation Officer's service agreement provide for a lump sum payment equal to the value of salary, bonus and contractual benefits for 12 months if, within 12 months of the change of control, their employment by the Company is terminated (other than for reason of misconduct and certain other grounds, but including by way of constructive dismissal) less any sums paid by way of notice or payment in lieu of notice.
+Change of control provisions in the former Chief Innovation Officer's employment agreement, which was effective until 16 June 2023, provided for a lump sum payment equal to the value of salary, bonus and contractual benefits for 12 months if, within 12 months of the change of control, her employment by the Company had been terminated (other than for reason of misconduct and certain other grounds, but including by way of constructive dismissal) less any sums paid by way of notice or payment in lieu of notice.
+The former Chief Innovation Officer's employment agreement ended in June 2023 when she stepped down from her executive role.